ebecht/hypergate/README.md

 2. *xp_src* a matrix corresponding to the expression of the data subset.
 Rownames correspond to event numbers in the unsampled dataset.
 Colnames correspond to protein targets (or other information e.g. events' manually-annotated labels)

-3. *labels* numeric vector encoding manually-annontated labels, with the value -1 for ungated events.
-The text labels for the gated populations are availble from FlowRepostiry
+3. *labels* numeric vector encoding manually-annotated labels, with the value -1 for ungated events.
+The text labels for the gated populations are available from FlowRepostiry

 4. *regular_channels* A subset of colnames(Samusik_01_subset$xp_src) that corresponds to protein targets